junxit/us-congress-bills-112/metadata.md

 - 2011-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 20 (Roll no. 673).(text: CR 7/27/2011 H5595-5596)
 - 2011-07-29 — Received in the Senate.
 - 2011-12-17 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-01-23 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 292.